isaaclyman/ttrpg-guide/README.md

 RPGs should only be included if they are:

-- Not defunct (still actively sold and promoted)
+- Not defunct: still actively sold and promoted
-- Well known (repeatedly mentioned in online conversation, and not by sockpuppet accounts)
+- Popular: some online community for the game has at least 1,000 members (exceptions on a case-by-case basis, BDFL style)

 ## FAQ